 So, you must be wondering: You’re in school.
-You are also extremely passionate about skateboarding, or Minecraft or posting mac-n-cheese photos on Instagram.
+You are also extremely passionate about skateboarding, or Fortnite or posting mac-n-cheese photos on Instagram.
 How do you channel your creative energies and help make the world a better place?
 Just keep reading.

 1. What is your background?

 I grew up in the beach town of Rockport, MA, an hour north of Boston.
 I always had a passion for skating and I remember my first time stepping on a board.
 Earth never felt more solid than when I was on wheels, but to other kids at the skateboard park, ignoring the laws of physics seemed like an equally effortless task.
 Wanting to join them in their gravitational defiance, I challenged them to skateboard competitions, but failed miserably time after time.

 I practiced; with each fall came a deeper need to succeed.
 Soon I realized the improvement didn’t have to be limited to skill, but rather to the board itself.
 I began unscrewing bolts and tinkering with different board setups, aiming to return to the park better than before.